darcy/component-hub/Readme.md

 ## Server Usage

-  $ node app.js
+  `$ node app.js`

 ## NPM Install

-  $ npm install -g component-hub
+  `$ npm install -g component-hub`

 ## NPM Usage

 Once this is in place, you can run `hub install` from the directory where you would usually run `component install`.
+Any additional arguments are passed along to `component install`.

 ## hub.json